notes on notes

 When I start a new notebook, I write the starting date on the inside front cover, along with a PO box address that in can be mailed to in case someone else finds it.
 I add a $20 bill to the back pocket to cover mailing costs (and because having a twenty in reserve for emergencies comes in handy).
 I leave several pages blank for adding entries to a table of contents (some notebooks have a table already printed for this).

-I headline each entry with the full date, including day of week and year, like “Saturday, March 3rd, 2019”.
+I start a fresh page for every day / entry, and headline the entry at the top of the page with the full date, including day of week and year, like “Saturday, March 3rd, 2019”.
 Periodically I write the page number, date, and some subject keywords in the table of contents.

 A notebook entry might contain anything from grocery lists to a rough draft of a blog post or letter, but in general I use this notebook for personal journaling.
 This is by contrast to Vimwiki pages and the like, which are generally for working notes and organizing practical knowledge about systems.